questnet/libtiff.net/README.md

 LibTiff.Net provides support for the Tag Image File Format (TIFF), a widely used format for storing image data.

+This is a slightly modified version that we use in our software products.
+The `qn` branch is ours, and the `master` branch represents the version of the [upstream repository](https://github.com/BitMiracle/libtiff.net) we rebased our commits onto.

 Sample code
 ===========